Regulations

 Following the materiality assessment process, the company is required report on:

-1. The process to identify and assess its material impacts risks and opportunities (ESRS 2 IRO-1)
+1. The process to identify and assess its material impacts risks and opportunities (ESRS 2 IRO-1).
+This must now include a description of the "scoping exercise" used to identify high-risk areas in the value chain

 2. Material impacts, risks and opportunities and the interaction with its strategy and business model (ESRS 2 SBM-3)